Sports, Physical Activity and Food (IFAK)

 Education and bodily learning

-Exercise and sporting performance
+Training and athletic performance

 The three areas are interrelated.
 They are all connected to key education fields at HVL, from bachelor's degree level to PhD level.
 They should be a catalyst for applied research and knowledge sharing with working life.
 Together, these areas should develop knowledge that transcends the boundaries of sectors and professions and contribute to resolving major challenges facing society.